-The Curie-Weiss model is a simple caricature of a magnet where $N\to\infty$ Ising spins $\sigma_i=\pm1$ at sites $i=1,\ldots,N$ are coupled by an infinite-range, ferromagnetic interaction of strength $J/(2N)>0$.
-The spins are immersed in heat baths at inverse temperatures $\beta=1/(\kb T)$ and $\bq = 1/(\kb T_\text{q})$, before and after an instantaneous temperature quench $T\to T_\text{q}$ at time $t=0$.
+The Curie-Weiss model is a simplified caricature of a magnet where $N\to\infty$ Ising spins $\sigma_i=\pm1$ at sites $i=1,\ldots,N$ are coupled by an infinite-range, ferromagnetic interaction of strength $J/N>0$.
+The system is immersed in a heat bath at inverse temperature $\beta=1/(\kb T)$.
 Due to the mean-field nature of the interaction, we can write all microstates with equal numbers $N_{\pm}$ of spins in the states $\pm1$ in terms of the total magnetisation $M = N_+-N_-$.
-Prior to the quench, the free energy $F$ for the system reads as a function of $M$~\cite{Cha95} \algn{\eqnlab{epot} F(M) = E(M) - \beta^{-1}\Sint(M)\,, } where $E$ the denotes internal energy \algn{ E(M) = -\frac{J}{2N}\left(M^2 -N\right)\,. } An additional coupling $-HM$ to an external field $H$ is omitted here.
-In this field-free version of the model, the internal energy $E(M)$ is entirely due to the ferromagnetic interaction between the spins.
+The constrained free energy $F(M)$ of the system at a given magnetisation $M$ reads~\cite{Cha95} \algn{\eqnlab{epot} F(M) = E(M) - \beta^{-1}\Sint(M)\,, } where $E$ the denotes internal energy \algn{ E(M) = -\frac{J}{2N}\left(M^2 -N\right)\,. } An additional coupling $-HM$ to an external field $H$ is omitted here.
+In this field-free version of the model, the internal energy $E(M)$ is entirely due to ferromagnetic interactions between the spins.

 The dimensionless internal entropy $\Sint(M) = \ln\Omega(M)$ in \eqnref{epot} originates from the microscopic degeneracy of $M$: \algn{ \Omega(M)=\frac{N!}{[(N+M)/2]![(N-M)/2]!}\,. }